 While you shouldn’t skip past your shortcomings, you should spend more time focusing on your strengths rather than weaknesses.
 Answer this interview question strategically by turning your weaknesses into opportunities for personal growth.

 Don’t be ashamed of your weaknesses; the interviewers are not expecting you to be perfect.
-Instead, let your interview know that your weaknesses do not define you.
+Instead, let your interviewer know that your weaknesses do not define you.
 Demonstrate your commitment to working on your weaknesses in order to grow as an individual.

 When you answer this question, focus on continuous career development and growth.
 Demonstrate that you are motivated and ambitious.
 It is also important to highlight achievements you want to make in your career.
 Whether personal or professional, share the work and impact you wish to achieve.

 This doesn’t mean you have to change the world or make unattainable promises.
-Just be honest and genuine about your intentions and goals, and how your goals relate to the broader community.
+Just be honest and genuine about your intentions and goals and how your goals relate to the broader community.

 Make sure you have done your research before going into the interview.
 Talk about program highlights, campus life, faculty, and other unique services the school and/or program offers its students.